Drought & Deadly Wildfires

-Well into another year of severe drought and record extreme heat, the 2021 fire season looms ominous with two fires east of Phoenix, AZ that burned more than 100,000 acres in less than a week.
-During the Pack Creek Fire near Moab, Utah which is now contained, Americares provided supplies for the Moab Free Health Clinic as poor air quality affects patients and staff.
-Oregon’s Bootleg Fire consumed more than 400,000 acres as the second round of heat waves is seeing dozens of fires ignite across at least 13 Western States.
-The Dixie Fire in Northern California has consumed over 630,000 acres and is the second largest in the state’s history.
+In another year of severe drought and record extreme heat, the 2021 fire season was devastating with fires burning in as many as 15 states at the peak of the season, including two fires east of Phoenix, AZ that burned more than 100,000 acres in less than a week.
+During the Pack Creek Fire near Moab, Utah, Americares provided supplies for the Moab Free Health Clinic as poor air quality affects patients and staff.
+Oregon’s Bootleg Fire consumed more than 400,000 acres as the second round of heat waves has seen dozens of fires ignite across Western States.
+The Dixie Fire in Northern California consumed over one million acres and is the second largest in the state’s history.
 The Caldor Fire expanded rapidly and threatened communities, leading to more evacuations as the fire crossed into Nevada and approached the Lake Tahoe area.
+The Alisal Fire near Santa Barbara was the most recent threat in California before the heavy rains arrived.
+And past the normal end of the season, a sudden and enormous outbreak in Colorado burned hundreds of homes and forced the evacuation of thousands of people as extreme weather continued to create conditions for fires across the western U.S.

-And then we face the deadly results of extreme heat which is actually a top weather killer – sometimes after a storm where power and access to clean water are lost – as is happening now in Louisiana after Ida.
+Then we face the deadly results of extreme heat which is actually a top weather killer – sometimes after a storm where power and access to clean water are lost – as happened in Louisiana after Ida.
 Heat kills nearly twice as many Americans each year as tornadoes and almost three times more than hurricanes.
-It is particularly deadly for the elderly.
+It is particularly deadly for the elderly and the poor.
 Climate change continues to intensify the deadly results of extreme weather events.
 Photo by Gene Blevins / REUTERS